xsolla/store-unity-sdk/README.md

 * Selling subscriptions.
 * Subscription renewal and cancellation.
-* Subscription management from a user’s dashboard.
+* Subscription management from a user's dashboard.

 **INFO:** You can add and manage subscription plans via Xsolla Publisher Account.